eclipse-archived/ceylon-lang.org/blog/2012-09-13-destructuring.md

         print("Name: " + legalName);
     }

-Now, I've always had a bit of a soft spot for destructuring&mdash;it's a minor convenience, but there are certainly cases (like iterating the entries of a map) where I think it improves the code.
+Now, I've always had a bit of a soft spot for destructuring&#8212;it's a minor convenience, but there are certainly cases (like iterating the entries of a map) where I think it improves the code.
 A future version of Ceylon _might_ feature a lot more support for destructuring,